Get your own free workspace

 • Don't forget the power cord.

 • It's worth pointing out that the hotel internet service is EXPENSIVE.
 If you have a wireless card you normally use and it won't incur unusual new fees, it might be wise to bring it.
-Some hotels block wireless access other than their own, so if you have your own access, you may still not be able to use it unless you're in a hotspot or public area.
+Some hotels block wireless access other than their own (though that is illegal), so if you have your own access, you may still not be able to use it unless you're in a hotspot or public area.

 • CDs/DVDs for copying pictures to before your memory card gets full.